 Roasting beef bones is beyond easy, but for the sake of clarity we’ve put together the image grid above.
 The only ingredients needed are the bones and a simple salt and pepper seasoning.

 - Prep work.
 If the bones were frozen – thaw them overnight in the refrigerator.
 Before you roast them examine them for impurities on the surface.
 If they do not appear as clean and as nicely trimmed of tendons, fat and meat as the ones shown above, soak them in cold saline solution first.

 - Season.
-Line a baking sheet with parchment paper, arrange the bones with the marrow facing up for canoe cut and the wider opening facing up for cross cut.
+Line a baking sheet or roasting pan with parchment paper, arrange the bones with the marrow facing up for canoe cut and the wider opening facing up for cross cut.
 Season lightly with salt and pepper.
 Use foil to tuck underneath bones that need to be leveled out.